Etyinge's thirty-three illustrations of A Christmas Carol — A Ghost Story of Christmas (1868)

 The most appropriate pictures that have been made for illustration of the novels of Dickens, — pictures that are truly representative and free from the element of caricature, — are those made by Eytinge. . . .
 [317-318]

-Scanned image and text by Philip V. Allingham.
-[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the photographer and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]
+Scanned images and text by Philip V. Allingham.
+[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the person who scanned them and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]

 Bibliography